paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.09 1 At the the pedestrian crossing%}

 The camera angle from directly beneath the driver gives the impression that I was a little further to the left than I am.
+I was about 2m from the kerb.

 {% stagecoach %}
 {% cctv 1953.10 1 At the the pedestrian crossing%}